Ashnicpur/fa18/setup.md

 ## Submitting your work

 Submissions will still be handled via datahub.
 To upload your work, navigate to the appropriate assignment folder on datahub and click on the upload button on the top right.
+Remember to validate, submit, and upload to Gradescope (for homeworks and projects).

 ![uploadhw](assets/local_setup/upload_hw.PNG)